-•WHAT: Consider adoption of measures to control feral cats, rodents, and nuisance animals, such as possums, that property owners allow to take up residence on their property.

-•WHERE: Within drainage basins that discharge into the TMDL study area, and any immediately adjoining drainage basins.

-•GOAL: Reduce amount of animal wastes running off of public and private property and into the City's MS4.

-•WHEN: Adopt amendments to the animal control ordinances within two years.

-•HOW: City staff should review animal control ordinances adopted in other communities, draft appropriate proposed amendments to the Code of Ordinances, submit the proposal to the City's Animal Control Board for review and recommendation, and refer to City Council for adoption.
+- •WHAT: Consider adoption of measures to control feral cats, rodents, and nuisance animals, such as possums, that property owners allow to take up residence on their property. - •WHO: City of Corpus Christi - •WHERE: Within drainage basins that discharge into the TMDL study area, and any immediately adjoining drainage basins. - •GOAL: Reduce amount of animal wastes running off of public and private property and into the City's MS4. - •WHEN: Adopt amendments to the animal control ordinances within two years. - •HOW: City staff should review animal control ordinances adopted in other communities, draft appropriate proposed amendments to the Code of Ordinances, submit the proposal to the City's Animal Control Board for review and recommendation, and refer to City Council for adoption.
 The City's police department, as well as code compliance department, ought to be engaged in animal waste control enforcement.
 Officers on bicycles are optimal contacts to warn the public of pet waste obligations.
 Police department engagement will require a policy shift.
 Amendments should provide for enhanced enforcement capabilities, fines or increased fines, and consider administration fees and other consequences for violating the law.

-•COSTS / SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined.
-Adopt by ordinance the necessary regulatory fees, to be charged to the customer for costs of any inspections and code enforcement costs, at rates designed to cover the total costs to the City to administer the program.

-•RESPONSIBLE ORGANIZATION(S): City of Corpus Christi
+- •COSTS/SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined.
+Adopt by ordinance the necessary regulatory fees, to be charged to the customer for costs of any inspections and code enforcement costs, at rates designed to cover the total costs to the City to administer the program. - RESPONSIBLE ORGANIZATION(S): City of Corpus Christi

-Table 38.
+Table 37.
 MM 6.6.
-Implement measures to control feral cats, rodents, and nuisance animals.
+Implement Measures to Control Feral Cats, Rodents, and Nuisance Animals.
 Implementation timeline schedule.

-Actions Tier 1 Tier 2 Tier 3 Review animal control ordinances adopted in other communities, and present for adoption appropriate amendments to the Code of Ordinances x
+Actions Tier 1 Tier 2 Tier 3 Review Animal Control Ordinances Adopted in Other Communities, and Present for Adoption Appropriate Amendments to the Code of Ordinances x